Exchange Traded Fund (ETF)

 ETFs combine the diversification of mutual funds with lower investment minimum and real-time pricing.
 ETFs are popular because of their low fees, tax efficiency, liquidity and transparency.
 The ETF industry has grown substantially, with trillions of dollars under management.

-• By purchasing an ETF, an investor avoids the commission costs that would normally be paid for purchasing each underlying security in a diversified portfolio, while only paying one commission fee for the purchase of an ETF
+• Lower Cost: ETFs typically charge lower management fees and expenses.
+Lower costs mean that more of your money is working for you over the long-term.
+By purchasing an ETF, an investor avoids the commission costs that would normally be paid for purchasing each underlying security in a diversified portfolio, while only paying one commission fee for the purchase of an ETF.

-• This means that there are typically fewer realizations of capital gains and losses with ETFs than with other investment products
+• Tax Efficiency: ETF units are primarily bought and sold between different investors.
+This means that there are typically fewer realizations of capital gains and losses with ETFs than with other investment products.
+ETFs that track the performance of a specific benchmark tend to have lower overall portfolio turnover.

 What are the Types of ETFs?

-• Commodity: track the price of a commodity, such as oil, gold or wheat
+• Commodity: Track the price of a commodity, such as oil, gold or wheat.

-• Foreign Market: follow non-U.S. markets, such as the United Kingdom’s FTSE 100 Index or Japan’s Nikkei Index
+• Foreign Market: Follow non-U.S. markets, such as the United Kingdom’s FTSE 100 Index or Japan’s Nikkei Index.

-• It is generally the lowest cost option as it seeks to simply match a specific index rather than beat it.
+• Index: An index ETF is designed to track an entire index, such as the S&P TSX or the S&P 500.
+It is generally the lowest cost option as it seeks to simply match a specific index rather than beat it.

-• Passive: track the market rather than actively attempting to outperform the market and typically have a lower cost
+• Passive: track the market rather than actively attempting to outperform the market and typically have a lower cost.

-• Quantitative: Securities are selected based on a systematic approach that relies on exploiting historical patterns in data
+• Quantitative: Securities are selected based on a systematic approach that relies on exploiting historical patterns in data.
+These strategies are actively managed and their rules are continually reviewed to ensure their efficacy.
+When needed, rules can be modified to seek improved risk-adjusted returns.

-• Sector & Industry: invest in a particular industry, such as technology, healthcare or financials
+• Sector & Industry: invest in a particular industry, such as technology, healthcare or financials.

-• Strategic Beta: The securities in these ETFs are chosen based on factors that have historically produced better returns under specific market conditions using a rules-based implementation
+• Strategic Beta: The securities in these ETFs are chosen based on factors that have historically produced better returns under specific market conditions using a rules-based implementation.

-• Style: are devoted to an investment style or market capitalization focus, such as large-cap value or small-cap growth
+• Style: are devoted to an investment style or market capitalization focus, such as large-cap value or small-cap growth.

-• Stock: track a certain stock market index, such as the S&P 500 or NASDAQ
+• Stock: track a certain stock market index, such as the S&P 500 or NASDAQ.

 Creation & Redemption Process (Primary Market)

 ETFs differ from stocks in an important way: the supply of ETF shares can be adjusted up or down as needed.
 If there is demand for an ETF, a designated broker can create new shares at any time.
 A designated broker can be a market maker or financial institution.
 It is the designated broker’s role to acquire the securities that the ETF wants to hold.
 In exchange, the ETF manufacturer provides the designated broker with a block of equally valued ETF shares, called a creation unit.
 The process can work in reverse.
 The designated broker can remove ETF shares from the market by purchasing enough of those shares to form a creation unit and delivering the shares back to the ETF manufacturer.
+The benefits of the creation/redemption process include:

 • ETF shares can be created/redeemed based on supply and demand